 Engagement with Cambridge Biomedical Campus regarding wayfinding remains a topic of work as the delivery of their services begins to stabilise.
-Work will be re-established as and when it is appropriate via the Travel & Transport group, which is next scheduled to meet in September.
+Work will be re-established as and when it is appropriate via the Travel & Transport group.

-10.3 ICP Development - Building on the Benefits
+13.3 ICP Development - Building on the Benefits